The Ultimate Guide to Choosing a Contract Filling & Packaging Company

 A contract packager, also known as a contract manufacturer, is a company that provides services that are either not performed by the primary company or are needed to address capacity constraints, cost, or capability limitations.

 When selecting a contract manufacturer, the company must assess its internal needs, as well as the certifications that may be required for its product composition and end use by the customer or consumer.
-For example, in the food services, medical device, over-the-counter and nutraceutical sectors, industry specific certifications and third-party audits may be mandatory.
-Such qualifications intersect with cGMP guidelines and the contract manufacturer’s Quality Management System (QMS).
-Contract filling and packaging companies, such as U.S. Continental, place a high priority on continual improvement relative to quality enhancements by following ISO standards, updating their QMS annually, and training team members per documented process and procedures to ensure adherence to internal and external quality guidelines.
+For example, in the food services, medical device, over-the-counter, and nutraceutical sectors, industry-specific certifications and third-party audits may be mandatory.
+Such qualifications intersect with cGMP guidelines and the contract manufacturer’s quality management system.
+Contract filling and packaging companies, such as USC Pack, place a high priority on continual improvement relative to quality enhancements by following ISO standards, updating their QMS annually, and training team members per documented process and procedures to ensure adherence to internal and external quality guidelines.

 Quality Standards, Certifications, and Regulatory Compliance